Local Expansion Mechanisms for Quantum-Scale Wormholes: Funding

-The authors are very grateful to Maria Alberti for fruitful comments on various details.
-The work of PD is funded by the Deutsche Forschungsgemeinschaft (DFG) under Grant No. 406116891 within the Research Training Group (RTG) 2522: "Dynamics and Criticality in Quantum and Gravitational Systems". \\
+This work was supported by the Open Access Publishing Fund of Leipzig University.
+The work of PD was funded by the Deutsche Forschungsgemeinschaft (DFG) under Grant No. 406116891 within the Research Training Group (RTG) 2522: "Dynamics and Criticality in Quantum and Gravitational Systems".